 Fuel cells are extremely effective.
 An internal combustion engine has an energy efficiency of around 35 per cent, and a steam turbine of around 50 per cent, whereas a fuel cell has a theoretical maximum energy efficiency of close to 100 per cent.
-Currently, however, efficiency of between 50 and 60 per cent is considered to be a good result.
+Currently, however, efficiency between 50 and 60 per cent is a good result.

 (Source: Store norske leksikon)